Micord/ng-chat/README.md

 * [persistWindowsState]{boolean}: Saves the state of current open windows on the local storage.
 Default is true.
 * [browserNotificationsEnabled]{boolean}: Enables browser notifications on received messages.
 Default is true.
 * [browserNotificationIconSource]{string}: Source URL of the icon displayed on the browser notification.
 Default is a RAW github PNG content from ng-chat repository.
-* [showFriendsList]{boolean}: Shows the friends list.
+* [showParticipantsList]{boolean}: Shows the participants list.
 Chat windows can still be opened, closed and toggled by using `IChatController`.
 Default is true.
 * [fileUploadAdapter]{IFileUploadAdapter}: Your custom implementation of IFileUploadAdapter for file uploads.
 * [theme]{ng-chat/core/theme.enum:Theme}: Defines the styling theme.
 There is a light (default) and a dark theme available.
 You can also supply this as a string.
 * [customTheme]{string}: Source URL of the stylesheet asset to use for custom CSS styles.
 Works with assets relative to the project using ng-chat.